4th Punjab Assembly: United Front government

-On 25 May 1967 and No-confidence motion against the United front Minister was admitted.
-Lachhman Singh Gill charged the Congress and state vidhan sabha with using 'corrupt methods' to manoeuvre defections and alleged that that Congress had spend rupees one lakh in just 8 days to purchase members.
+On 25 May 1967 a No-confidence motion against the United front Minister was admitted.
+Lachhman Singh Gill charged the Congress and state vidhan sabha with using 'corrupt methods' to manoeuvre defections and alleged that that Congress had spent rupees one lakh in just 8 days to purchase members.
 On the next day the United front government won over the confidence of the house by securing 57 votes in favour and 46 against and the house was adjourned sine die.
 On the same day, Harcharan Singh Hudiara announced the formation of Akali Dal.
 This became the third Akali Dal in the state, the other two having been led by Sant Fateh Singh and master Tara Singh.
 The formation of the third Akali Dal and the eclipse of Sant Fateh Singh by the Rebel leader Harcharan Singh Hundiara, was reminiscent of the Sant's own ouster to Tara Singh.